HarmonicLabs/plu-ts-docs/docs/intro.md

 It is composed of two main parts:

-- `plu-ts/onchain`: an [eDSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages) (embedded Doamin Specific Language) that leverages Typescript as the host language; designed to generate efficient Smart Contracts.
+- `plu-ts/onchain`: an [eDSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages) (embedded Domain Specific Language) that leverages Typescript as the host language; designed to generate efficient Smart Contracts.
 - `plu-ts/offchain`: a set of classes and functions that allow reuse of onchain types.

 # Getting started

-see [Getting Started](./Getting%20Started) to begin your jurney in plu-ts
+see [Getting Started](./Getting%20Started) to begin your journey in plu-ts

 ## Design principles